blekenbleu/blekenbleu.github.io/microscope/Nikon/diascopic.md

 Optiphot-66 diascopic base is essentially that of a Labophot,
 lacking Kohler lamp filament alignment provisions;
-lamp diffuser is buried in the base,
+illumination diffuser is buried in the base,
-and the lamp holder lacks alignment provisions.
+and bulb location in the lamp house is not adjustable.

-Diascopic wiring in the base was hacked;
-originally probably provided 6V out side receptacle based on adjacent switch.
 AC power is/was switched by potentiometer on the front.
+Diascopic wiring in the base was hacked,
+originally providing 6V out 2-prong side receptacle based on adjacent switch.
-Instead, someone converted side switch to switch AC on/off,
+Someone converted that side switch to instead turn AC on/off,
-disconnected side receptacle, ran AC cord from another 6V transformer
+disconnected the side receptacle, ran AC cord from another 6V transformer
 thru a hole drilled in the other side rear of the base,
 hacked into the neutral AC line for the base transformer
 and added a 4 pole double throw center off switch
-to select either th base or external transformer,
+to select either the base or external transformer,
-running green wire roung and unfused AC hot from the right side rear
+running green wire ground and unfused AC hot from the right side rear
-to the left side added 4PDT switch and tranformer power cord.
+to that left side added 4PDT switch and tranformer power cord.

 Fine focus shaft was broken off at one end.
 Loosening coarse focus flanges from their threaded tubing is problematic;